kirillunlimited/kirillunlimited.com/src/posts/dev-env.md

 mkdir ~/.nvm
 ```

 The key part of this setup is installing packages from the [Brewfile](https://github.com/kirillunlimited/dev-env/blob/master/Brewfile){target="\_blank" rel="noopener noreferrer"} via [Homebrew](https://brew.sh/){target="\_blank" rel="noopener noreferrer"}.
 Homebrew is the most popular package manager for MacOS.
 And the Brewfile is a file with the list of packages to be installed.
-You can think of Brewfile as a `package.json` but for your system.
+You can think of Brewfile as a `package.json` for your JavaScript application, but for your system.
 Create your own Brewfile, list in it all dependencies you need and you are good to go:

 ```bash
 # Install Homebrew